csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Next Steps

 - Review the spike summary (`docs/logs/spike-summary-play-pattern-20251011.csv`) alongside the 14:14 regression and 14:41/14:46 recovery logs; note any shared correlation IDs that hint at scheduling drift we need to chase.
+- Investigate the 16:12 Play Pattern regression (`docs/logs/console-replay-20251011-161229-play-pattern.txt`): audioStart-driven flash scheduling pushed audio->flash means to 40 ms with 18 spikes >=80 ms and seven missing `nativeTimestampMs`; inspect the new timeline path and `scheduleSkewMs` before keeping the audio clock change.
 - Keep capturing Play Pattern sweeps to confirm the ~24 ms audio->flash baseline holds and watch for new >=80 ms offset clusters.
+- Inspect the new `scheduleSkewMs` field plus the unitMs 34/40/48 spike summary rows—current skew runs ~60-70 ms on those spikes, so plan either a larger JS lead or native scheduler instrumentation to close the gap.
 - If offsets flare again, add focused logging around the replay scheduler paths for unit lengths 60/48/40/34 to pinpoint where extra delay enters.
 - Keep running the JSON-aware analyzer (`scripts/analyze-logcat.ps1`) on each new capture and retire the pre-fix logs once the baseline metrics stay stable.
 - Spot-check future flash-commit spans above ~1 s; the recent outlier mapped to a deliberate 1.74 s hold, so flag any new cases that lack matching long presses.